chebbi603/ui-gen-backend/docs/nest-api.md

   - Sets `responseMimeType: application/json` and a `responseSchema` for the above sections.
   - If `thresholds` is missing, applies safe defaults.
   - Validates and persists the resulting JSON; on validation failure, retries once with correction prompt, then falls back to a safe partial.

+#### Sanitization & Schema (2025-11-08)
+- Constraints: Gemini is instructed to avoid introducing new component types/properties and must exclude public pages.
+- Schema: Response schema requires `version`, `meta`, `pagesUI`, and `thresholds`. `additionalProperties: false` is applied at the top level, within `meta`, and within `pagesUI`; `thresholds` values must be numeric.
+- Sanitization: The backend uses `FlutterContractFilterService` to drop unsupported components and normalize aliases (e.g., `progressBar` → `progressIndicator`, `text_field` → `textField`).
+- Suppression summary: The backend prepends a note to `json.meta.optimizationExplanation` describing excluded public pages, removed/normalized components, and other suppressions.
+- Validation & repair: Sanitized JSON is validated.
+If invalid, the backend applies a deterministic repair via `ContractRepairService` using the base/current contract as a guide.
+When repair succeeds, it bumps the patch version and enforces `meta.isPartial=false`.
+If repair fails, the system retries once with a correction prompt; if still invalid, it raises a validation error (no partial fallback).
 - Example success response (simplified):
   ```json
   {